hannelorelongin/PaerPhage/README.md

 The other strategy utilizes **viromics** datasets to pin down regions of possible viral origin.

 ---
-Code is deposited in distinct folders for each seperate stage.
+Code is deposited in distinct folders for each separate stage.